-Industry Link Coffee Chats program will provide graduate students with first-hand opportunities to intimately network with industry leaders in more casual, interactive settings, such as coffee shops or bars.
+Industry Link Coffee Chats program will provide graduate students with first-hand opportunities to intimately network with industry leaders in more casual, interactive settings, such as local coffee shops or bars.
 Students will be able to learn, practice, and apply the essential skills required to “informational interview” with employers.

 ACADEMIA-TO-INDUSTRY (AIM) MEETING

 AIM is a multi-university careers conference that will provide a forum for up to 200 graduate students, faculty, and industry professionals to share career advice, discuss the future of the life science industry, and network.
 This meeting took place on March 3rd, 2018 at McMaster Innovation Park.